Macrometacorp/docs/docs/search/views/index.md

 ### Write Buffers

 A C8Search index contains writer objects that are mapped to processed segments.
 You can set up a *pool* of writers by using `writebuffer*` properties to limit memory usage.
-These options are immutable once a View is created.
+These options are immutable once a search view is created.

 * **writebufferIdle**: Maximum number of writers cached in the pool.
 To disable, set `0`.